Cuba is a Caribbean Island full of colour and intrigue

 We set out for the Caribbean island and archipelagos of Cuba today, flying directly from Gatwick airport to its capital city - Havana.
 On arrival this afternoon we transfer to our hotel for the next three nights, the 5-Star Iberostar Parque Central.

 Havana is a hive of activity and colour, and a hotchpotch of architectural styles that lend it a relaxed and mellow atmosphere.
 As a former Spanish colony, and therefore springboard for the eventual conquest of the Americas, Havana became an important port city often raided by swashbuckling buccaneers for the galleons of treasure brought through from the New World.
 But it also is and has long been, a hotbed of creativity, where rising temperatures raise the artistic output of its fevered inhabitants.
 We explore it's many personalities with a guided walking tour on Day 2 through the streets of the Old Town, ending in style with a potent daiquiri at one of Ernest Hemingway's chosen watering holes - El Floridita.
-After such well-deserved refreshment, we continue by coach to the Steam Engine Train Museum for a tour of the exhibits.
-As a forerunner in developing reliable rail travel to transport the precious sugar harvested throughout the country, locomotives on display here are of particular cultural significance.
+After such well-deserved refreshment, we continue by coach to the Rum Museum and we also see the Presidential Train coach.

 Journeying by coach west into the tropical heartlands of Cuban agriculture today, we discover the luscious landscapes of the Viñales Valley, a UNESCO World Heritage centre thanks to the unusual mogote structures that litter the plains, as well as for the time-honoured methods of farming still in use here.
 Renowned for its tobacco production, here we visit a cigar factory to learn all about how some of Cuba's most famous exports are made.
 Following lunch at a local restaurant, there is the chance to embark on an optional walk through the valley that leads us to the impressive Los Jazmines viewpoint.
 Here you can drink up sights of the mountains and palm trees that naturally frame the bright, verdant fields, before drinking another complimentary cocktail.
 Back in Havana this evening, we enjoy dinner together at out hotel.